 Newer variants, or versions, of the virus are more contagious and spread quicker, so getting vaccinated is more important than ever before.
 And with flu season coming up, staying safe and healthy is a top priority.

 Here’s what you need to know to keep yourself, your loved ones, and your community safe this season.

 1. The COVID-19 vaccines are safe and they work.

 The vaccines are safe and effective at protecting you from COVID-19 disease, especially severe illness and death.
-The Pfizer vaccine has been formally approved by the Food and Drug Administration—confirming that it is no longer considered “early” or experimental.
-The FDA reported that the vaccine was proven to be 91% effective in preventing COVID-19 in clinical trials.
-They shared that they have systems in place to make sure safety concerns are addressed quickly.
+The Pfizer and Moderna vaccines have been formally approved by the Food and Drug Administration—confirming that it they are no longer considered experimental.
+Strong systems are in place to make sure safety concerns are addressed quickly.
 All of the vaccines approved for emergency use in the United States have proven to be highly effective against severe COVID infection with very low risk.
-So far, more than 200 million Americans have been fully vaccinated, according to the CDC, and serious side effects are extremely rare.
+So far, more than 250 million Americans have been fully vaccinated, according to the CDC, and serious side effects are extremely rare.

 2. The vaccine is more important than ever with the new variants.

 There has been a troubling surge in COVID cases due to the highly contagious variants.
 Because new variants, or versions, of the virus are more contagious, they spread more quickly.
 The variants are also much more contagious to those who are unvaccinated—and antibodies from infection may not be as protective against the new variants.
 Therefore, it’s more important than ever to get vaccinated.
 The vaccine works and is still highly effective against serious illness.
 The best way to stay safe and slow the spread of these variants is to continue to protect yourself and get vaccinated.